TritonDataCenter/manta-buckets-mdapi/README.md

   error.
 The default is 500 ms.
 * `rebalancer_action_delay` - The time in milliseconds to wait prior to rebalancing the connection pool when a notification is received from the resolver regarding a change in the service topology.
-For the case of boray using the postgres primary resolver this delay should not be very high.
+For the case of buckets-mdapi using the postgres primary resolver this delay should not be very high.
 The default value is 20 ms.

 ### Tokio

-Tokio provides the runtime for boray and these are configuration options to control the behavior of the Tokio runtime.
+Tokio provides the runtime for buckets-mdapi and these are configuration options to control the behavior of the Tokio runtime.

 * `core_threads` - The maximum number of worker threads for the Tokio Runtime's